Jacquie's story: a bladder cancer survivor

 In 2007, I learned that a new something in my bladder was low-grade cancer.
 My second urologist found it, removed it in his clinic, and told me it wasn't going to kill me.

-Bringing in the calvary
+Bringing in the cavalry

 When 4 low-grade tumors appeared in 2009, I sought a referral to the University of Washington Urology Clinic in Seattle, where a friend had previously been treated.
 There, I received mitomycin for the first time after TURBT.
 I experienced burning irritation and bleeding for a month, but settled it eventually.